qurator-spk/neat/docs/guide.md

     * merging two tokens
     * splitting a token
 #### Data export/Saving progress
 The editor runs fully locally in the browser.
 Therefore it can not automatically save any changes you made to disk.
-You have to use the "Save changes" button in order to do that manually from time to time.
+You have to use the `Save changes` button in order to so manually from time to time.

-If your browser automatically saves all downloads to your "Downloads" folder, you might want to configure it such that it asks you where to save it.
+If your browser automatically saves all downloads to your `Downloads` folder, you might want to configure it so that it instead prompts you where to save.

 Configuration option in Firefox: